kennedy-273/Personal-Journaling-App/README.md

 4. If you're using `expo`, start the project by running `expo start`, or  `npm start ` or `yarn start` depends on what you are using.

-5. After login you have default picture now you can change to use yours.
+5. After login you have the default picture now you can change to use yours.